 I can make my Family Tree Maker source file available to anyone who has compatible software (.FTW or .GED).
-The current .FTW version is about 32bytes, the .GED files are much smaller.
+That .FTW version is about 32Mbytes, the equivalent .GED files are much smaller.

 You can also copy older versions from here, as